microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/B2BSalesExperience.md

 You can use this solution to:

 -   Gain better understanding of prospects.
--   Target prospects to convert them to customer.
+-   Target prospects to convert them to customers.
 -   Provide personalized experiernce to targeted prospects.
 -   Collaborate within organization.
+-   Self service onboarding of B2B customers.

 # Deploying the Scenario